SoftwareAG/c8y-releasenotes/content/release-10-18+/applications-10-18+.md

 <tr>
 <td>Web SDK</td>
-<td>After creating an asset with the Location property, where the default values for longitude and latitude are set, a map displaying a marker is displayed.
-If one or both of these values is deleted, the map will be hidden from the sub-assets view.
+<td>After creating an asset with the Location property where the default values for longitude and latitude are set, a map showing a marker is displayed.
+If one or both of these values is deleted, the map is hidden from the sub-assets view.
 When editing the Location property and these values are missing, the marker for selecting a location is not shown.</td>

 <td>MTM-55865</td>
 <td>10.18.495</td>
 <td>UI</td>